Rule 34 Paheal

 CPLR 3120(1) permits a party to serve a notice demanding that another party provide access to designated items, as long as the request is made with reasonable particularity.

-How is CPLR Rule 3120 Used?
+How Is CPLR Rule 3120 Used?

-CPLR 3120 comes into play after the service of a demand for a bill of particulars or interrogatories and after the time to serve them has expired, or when the party waives the right to serve them.
+CPLR 3120 comes into play after the service of a demand for a bill of particulars or interrogatories, and after the time to serve them has expired, or when the party waives the right to serve them.

 Key points: